Geo3DSmart/ITS-HFC/README.md

 # [ITS-HFC：Individual tree segmentation from UAS Lidar data based on hierarchical filtering and clustering](https://www.tandfonline.com/doi/full/10.1080/17538947.2024.2356124#abstract)

 **HFC** is a individual tree segmentation method based on hierarchical filtering and clustering.
-We provide the code in our paper which the clustering method is based on FEC (Fast European Clustering).
-And we also provide the tool [TreeTool](https://github.com/porteratzo/TreeTool) used in the method.
+A link to the paper is provided here：https://www.tandfonline.com/doi/full/10.1080/17538947.2024.2356124